 Since 2008, he teaches at Harvard University, and has established theories on the “motivational vortex” and on the “tesseracts in the brain”.
-His work on “promoting and raising global awareness” links (educational) neuroscience, (language) didactics, (socio)linguistics, (international) policy, and (philosophy of) ethics.
+His work on “promoting and raising global awareness” links (educational) neuroscience, (language) didactics, (socio) linguistics, (international) policy, and (philosophy of) ethics.

-My other publications, including the main ones, as well as a more detailed bio, can be found on Wikipedia:
+Other publications, including the main ones, as well as a more detailed bio, can be found on Wikipedia:

-1/ shambling towards global education (i.e., educating for cultural/global awareness);
+1/ Shambling towards global education (i.e., educating for cultural/global awareness);

-2/ developing educational neuroscience (especially but not only for learning/teaching languages); and
+2/ Developing educational neuroscience (especially but not only for learning/teaching languages); and

-3/ exploring the limitations of science in education policy-making (ethical issues, etc.).
+3/ Exploring the limitations of science in education policy-making (ethical issues, etc.).